-- Associations that have differences with other associations that do not involve an alleged violation of NAR policy must attempt to resolve their differences with one another through mediation before filing a lawsuit.
+Associations that have differences with other associations that do involve an alleged violation of mandatory NAR policy must attempt to resolve their differences with one another through mediation before filing a lawsuit.

-- Complaints or allegations that a state or local association has failed or refused to comply with or has otherwise violated any NAR-mandated policy (“violation”) shall be directed, in the first instance, to the NAR Vice President of Board Policy and Programs.
-If the complaint involves failure to pay dues or any other dues policy violation, the complaint shall be directed to the NAR Finance Committee and will be subject to the NAR Dues Collection Policy.
+- Complaints or allegations that a state or local association has failed or refused to comply with or has otherwise violated any NAR-mandated policy (“violation”) shall be directed, in the first instance, to the NAR Vice President of Member Experience.

-- If, in the opinion of the Vice President of Board Policy and Programs, the General Counsel, and the Chief Executive Officer, there appears reason to believe that a violation has occurred or is occurring, those staff will exercise reasonable efforts to cause the association to stop or correct the violation.
+- If, in the opinion of the Vice President of Member Experience, the General Counsel, and the Chief Executive Officer, there appears reason to believe that a violation has occurred or is occurring, those staff will exercise reasonable efforts to cause the association to stop or correct the violation.
 If it becomes clear to such staff that any continuing efforts are unlikely to succeed in convincing the association to stop or correct the violation, that conclusion, together with the relevant supporting documentation, will be provided to the NAR President.